pyg-team/pytorch_geometric/docs/source/notes/introduction.rst

     test_dataset = dataset[540:]
     >>> ENZYMES(60)

-If you are unsure whether the dataset is already shuffled before you split, you can random permutate it by running:
+If you are unsure whether the dataset is already shuffled before you split, you can randomly permutate it by running:

 .. code-block:: python